Port monitoring with PRTG

 - Keep an eye on connections using UPD and TCP protocols

-- Monitor bandwidth & traffic via SNMP, NetFlow & packet sniffing
+- Monitor bandwidth and traffic via SNMP, NetFlow & packet sniffing

-Custom alerts and data visualization make it easy to monitor, identify, and prevent port connection issues.
+Custom alerts and data visualization let you quickly identify and prevent port connection issues.

 Keep an eye on possible port security issues